Emory-CBIS/MultiView.LOCUS/README.md

     -  `Locus_preprocess`:  Preprocessing of connectivity data.
     -  `joint_update_approx`: The  function of fitting Multi-View LOCUS.
     -  `joint_initial`: Initialization for parameters in our model.
 ## III.
-Detailed Descriptions of the Functions
+Detailed Descriptions of the main Functions

 ### 1. Multi-View LOCUS function